davidje13/tty-typesetter/README.md

   // apply a crude line wrapping algorithm based on spaces and soft hyphens
   niceWrap: true,

+  // avoid wrapping inside grapheme clusters, even if they are not supported by the terminal
+  atomicGraphemeClusters: true, // also accepts 'if-supported'

   // replace tabs with spaces using this tab size (set to -1 to disable)
   tabSize: 8,